-This proposed Area of Concentration in Birth to Three focuses on inclusive and equitable practices in Montessori education while aligning with contemporary educational demands in a streamlined 33-credit program sequence.
+This proposed 15-credit area of concentration in Professional focuses on inclusive and equitable practices in Montessori education while aligning with contemporary educational demands of the streamlined 33-credit program sequence.

-The approach, including coursework that emphasizes an equity framework, aiming to redefine the narrative within the Montessori education community regarding inclusive educational opportunities for all students.
+The approach, including coursework that emphasizes an equity framework, aims to redefine the narrative within the Montessori education community regarding inclusive educational opportunities for all students.
 The proposed concentration and updated curriculum align with the 2022 Maryland State Plan for Higher Education, sharing in the expectations for education for both children and adults to focus on access, student success, and innovative practices to uplift educational programs and practices.

-A notable distinction is the concentration's hybrid format which includes a fully asynchronous format for 18 of the 33 credits within the program, a pioneering move within the Montessori graduate education landscape.
-The curriculum updates are designed not only to meet the needs of adult learners, but also to actively engage them in real-world applications of Montessori pedagogy.
+A notable distinction is the concentration's fully online asynchronous format for both the courses within the concentration and the program's core curriculum, a pioneering move within the Montessori graduate education landscape.
+Leveraging the learning management system (LMS) allows students worldwide to enroll and complete the rigorous curriculum from any location while working.
+The updates are designed not only to meet the needs of adult learners, but also to actively engage them in real-world applications of Montessori pedagogy.

-These innovations democratize access to a high-standard curriculum, providing top-notch instruction for Montessori educators globally.
+These innovations democratize access to a high-standard curriculum, providing top-notch instruction for Montessori professional educators globally.
 By extending the reach of this curriculum, we aim to catalyze the evolution of education within the Montessori community and beyond.